MSK-Asif/Product-Management-System/README.md

 # Product Management System

-This is a product management system built using Angular, Tailwind CSS, TypeScript, and HTML.
+This project is a simple product management system that allows users to create, read, update, and delete products.
+It demonstrates the use of Angular for building dynamic web applications, TypeScript for type-safe JavaScript, and HTML for the structure of the web pages.
+Tailwind CSS is used for styling the application.
+.

 ## Project Versions